shaileshdevs/react-food-ordering-app/README.md

-# react-food-ordering-app
+# React Food Ordering App
-Food Ordering App In React
+It is under development.